Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Brand: Proven Winners

-Charmed Wine Shamrock's attractive fan-shaped compound leaves remain plum purple in colour throughout the season.
+Charmed Wine Shamrock's attractive fan-shaped compound leaves remain plum purple in colour throughout the season on a plant with a mounded habit of growth.
 It features subtle shell pink tubular flowers at the ends of the stems from late spring to early summer.
-The fruit is not ornamentally significant.

 Charmed Wine Shamrock is a dense herbaceous annual with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.